dtolnay/rust-faq/README.md

 __Debug symbols__

 Rust programs compile with some debug symbols retained, even when compiling in release mode.
 These are used for providing backtraces on panics, and can be removed with `strip`, or another debug symbol removal tool.
 It is also useful to note that compiling in release mode with Cargo is equivalent to setting optimization level 3 with rustc.
-An alternative optimization level (called `s` or `z`) [has recently landed](https://github.com/rust-lang/rust/pull/32386) and tells the compiler to optimize for size rather than performance.
+An alternative optimization level (called `s` or `z`) [has been added](https://github.com/rust-lang/rust/pull/32386) and tells the compiler to optimize for size rather than performance.

 __Jemalloc__